 Maintaining a positive, stress-free environment.

-I think this ties into the whole topic of self-love, which really is the centre for everything!
+I think this ties into the whole topic of self-love, which really is the center for everything!
 In this post, I talk about my 5 Healthy Habits which help me live a happy and stress-reduced lifestyle.
 Surrounding yourself with positive people, lots of love and a happy work environment can actually drastically change your skin’s appearance for the better.

 Sea salt and sunshine.